 I say unto you, go and sin no more.

-So, unaccountably, I found myself thinking about reality TV.
+Proving that writing stuff for shock value is not restricted to porn and pederasty: So, unaccountably, I found myself thinking about reality TV.
 What's the attraction?
 Why has it utterly usurped the traditional spaces of the sitcom and drama?
 Is it the seductive possibilty that ordinary people like us could actually be fodder for mass consumption by others?
 Is it a sign of the final dumbing down of the American audience - so pronounced that we can no longer waste time on things like character development and plot?
 Is it the same fascination that makes us stare at train wrecks - the desire to witness people's lives uprooted and their weaknesses exposed?
 Is it the siren song of voyeurism?

 All of these theories have been suggested over the past few years, and I find each of them compelling, to some extent.